dorelljames/dorellblog/content/blog/dynamic-groq-query-in-javascript/index.md

 title: Dynamic GROQ Query in JavaScript
 author: Dorell James
 type: post
-date: 2021-01-13T14:58:21.017Z
+date: 2021-01-14T02:29:23.967Z
-description: As you deepen
+description: As we get to used GROQ more and more, it's inevitable when we get to situations when we need to construct queries dynamically.
+Here's how you make dynamic GROQ query in JavaScript.
 categories:
   - Web Development
 url: /dynamic-groq-query-in-javascript
 featured_image: "./dynamic-groq-query-in-javascript-banner.png"
-draft: true
 tags:
 ---

-As you use Sanity.io's GROQ more and more, you'll soon get yourselves into situations where you'll have to construct your queries dynamically.
-A very good example of that is say, you're working on getting all products based on different attributes.
+As we use Sanity.io's GROQ more and more, we'll soon get yourselves into situations where we will have to construct our queries dynamically.
+A very good example of that is say, we're working on getting all products based on different attributes.

 Imagine we have the following product filters below and their options: